Labor-as-Capital-DAO/public-docs/WhitePaper.md

 #### Own Token

 As part of organizing LaC DAO, at a certain point following several other foundational steps — such as selecting the blockchain network and naming the token — the native LaC DAO token is issued in accordance with the detailed procedures and instructions outlined in the Purple Book.
-The token is anonymous and carries no restrictions for its holders based on characteristics such as gender, nationality, citizenship, religion, etc.
+The token is anonymous and carries no restrictions for its holders based on characteristics such as gender, nationality, citizenship, religion, etc: ***LaC DAO token is an elite crypto asset***.

 The token serves multiple purposes: